 5 Segmentation

-Appropriately segmenting your data takes a lot of work.
-It is challenging and complicated.
-While finding patterns in business data is usually trivial, these patterns may not be helpful.
-Often your patterns may only represent market structure rather than an exploitable feature.
-Additionally, it is improbable that you will have access to the rich data that massive data platforms such as Facebook, Google, or even your league will have.
+Appropriately segmenting your data is difficult.
+Very difficult.
+While it is usually trivial to find patterns in business data, these patterns may not be useful.
+Often times your patterns may only represent market structure and not an exploitable feature.
+Additionally, it is very unlikely that you will have access to the rich data that massive data platforms such as Facebook, Google, or even your league will have.
 This means that you will be limited in some respects.
-Without partnerships, you can’t even approach the concept of developing insight from data in the same way as many other companies.
-We’ll cover a few ideas in this chapter, and it has two parts:
+Without partnerships you can’t even approach the concept of developing insight from data in the same way as many other companies.
+We’ll cover a few concepts in this chapter and it has two parts:

 1. Preparing the data for analysis